oktadev/okta-blog/_source/_posts/2020-04-22-build-secure-aws-lambda-nodejs-react.md

 }

 export default GameBoard;
 ```

 This component is presented while the player is playing.
 It shows their board, which displays 6 cards—either face up or face down depending on how far through the game the player is.
 Additionally, there is a display that shows the player their current card and provides controls for guessing higher or lower.

 If the user guesses incorrectly, they are presented with the option to leave this screen, bringing them to the `GameOver` component.
 If the user successfully completes all 5 cards, they are presented with the option to continue playing or to end the game.
 In both options, the guess buttons should be disabled.

-This is also the first time you’ll be using the Amazon APIs directly in your application.
+This is also the first time you'll be using the Amazon APIs directly in your application.
 Use the `fetch` method to call `deck\get`.
 Once the results are returned, you can change the state from `loading: true` to `loading: false`.

 ### Implement the Pages

-Let’s focus on the `Pages` folder now;  we’re going to connect everything together.
+Let's focus on the `Pages` folder now;  we're going to connect everything together.

 First, implement `Home.jsx`.